ivycat/ivycat-ajax-testimonials/readme.txt

 * Uses a *Testimonials* custom post type, making it easy for you, or your customers, to add new testimonials and testimonial groups.
 * Use simple shortcodes to add testimonials to a page or post.
 * Create multiple testimonial groups for categorization.
-* Supports one testimonial per page by default.
+* Supports showing one testimonial per page by default, which can be rotated via AJAX, or on page refresh.
 * List all testimonials using a shortcode.
 This is great if you want to create a Testimonials page that displays all testimonials.
-* The first testimonial loads when the page loads and the rest are pulled in via AJAX, speeding up initial page load.
+* The first testimonial shows when the page loads and the rest are pulled in via AJAX, speeding up initial page load.
 * Supports images in testimonials.
 * You set the testimonial order.